← Back to Recipes

 This thoughtfully crafted beef stew transforms a classic comfort food into a blood sugar-friendly powerhouse meal.
 By combining lean beef round with pearl barley—a low-glycemic grain with a GI of just 28—this recipe provides sustained energy without the glucose spike of traditional stews made with white potatoes alone.

 The secret to this stew's glycemic benefits lies in its carefully balanced composition.
-We've reduced the white potato content and added sweet potato for beta-carotene, while the abundance of non-starchy vegetables like kale, mushrooms, and celery adds fiber that slows glucose absorption.
-The barley contributes soluble beta-glucan fiber, which has been clinically shown to improve insulin sensitivity.
+We've intentionally reduced the white potato content to just half a cup and paired it with an equal amount of sweet potato for beta-carotene and a lower glycemic response.
+This strategic combination provides the comforting starchiness you expect from stew while keeping blood sugar stable.
+The abundance of non-starchy vegetables like kale, mushrooms, and celery adds fiber that slows glucose absorption.
+The pearl barley contributes soluble beta-glucan fiber, which has been clinically shown to improve insulin sensitivity.
 Lean beef provides high-quality protein and iron without excess saturated fat, helping to moderate the overall glycemic response of the meal.

 For optimal blood sugar management, enjoy this stew as a complete meal—the protein, fat, and fiber work synergistically to prevent glucose spikes.
 The herbs aren't just for flavor; rosemary and oregano contain compounds that may enhance insulin function.
 Consider eating the vegetables and protein first, saving the barley and potatoes for last, as this eating sequence has been shown to reduce post-meal blood sugar by up to 30%.
 This stew also reheats beautifully, making it perfect for meal prep throughout the week.
+When cooled and reheated, the starches form resistant starch, which further improves the glycemic response.
 Each serving provides approximately 1.5 cups of stew with balanced macronutrients to support stable blood glucose levels for 3-4 hours.

 Blood Sugar Impact